Why is web accessibility important?

 2. Increased website traffic:

 Suppose one person out of every four people is disabled , which means that 25 out of 100 people are unable to access the website.
-When these disabled people also start accessing, it is natural that the traffic will increase, which will also increase the revenue.
+When disabled people start using it, traffic and revenue will rise.

 3. Legal Compliance:

-Access to digital content is mandated by laws and regulations in numerous nations.
-For instance, companies and services must make sure their online presence is accessible to individuals with disabilities in accordance with the Americans with Disabilities Act (ADA) in the United States.
-Legal action may follow noncompliance with accessibility rules.
+Laws and rules mandate access to digital materials in many different countries.
+For example, businesses and services have to make sure their online presence is easily available to people with disabilities in line with the Americans with Disabilities Act (ADA) in the United States.
+Legal action could be taken if there is noncompliance with accessibility rules.

 4. SEO Benefits: